nozim/huqs-cli/README.md

 ## Installation

-Download binary Get the latest release from GitHub releases
+Download binary Get the latest release for your OS from [GitHub releases](https://github.com/nozim/huqs-cli/releases)

 or build from repo: